MinecraftForge/Documentation/docs/resources/server/recipes/ingredients.md

 ### DifferenceIngredient

-`DifferenceIngredient`s work as a set subtraction (SUB) where the passed in stack must be within the first ingredient but not in the second ingredient.
+`DifferenceIngredient`s work as a set subtraction (SUB) where the passed in stack must match the first ingredient but must not match the second ingredient.
 This can be used by specifying the `type` as `forge:difference`.

 ```json5
 // For some input